Mosquito Biology

 Mosquitoes Need Water

 All mosquitoes have four stages of development – egg, larva, pupa, and adult.
-While some mosquitoes lay their eggs on the surface of the water, the most abundant species deposit their eggs on moist soil.
-These eggs can overwinter and may lie dormant for several months and even years not hatching until they are covered by rain water or tides.
-Four to five days after the eggs hatch, the larvae are full grown.
-By this time, they have changed their shape, become less active, and enter into their pupal stage.
+While some mosquitoes lay their eggs on the surface of the water, other species deposit their eggs on moist soil.
+These eggs can overwinter and may lie dormant for several months and even years not hatching until they are covered by rainwater or tides.
+In as little as four to five days after the eggs hatch, the larvae are full-grown.
+By this time, they have changed their shape, become less active, and enter their pupal stage.
 After one to two days, the pupal skin splits at the water’s surface, the adults emerge, and are soon ready to bite.

 Only the Females Bite